josephmontes/VAA/README.md

 ![Screenshot 2023-09-05 170211](https://github.com/josephmontes/VAA/assets/125607783/3a8e5bdc-e03b-4a7a-92e6-a13b4787ba7a)

 - The 65 point difference in wOBA really highlights how all -4.5° 4-Seam Fastballs are **not** the same, and it emphasizes the importance of getting it in the top parts of the zone
-- Note that slightly over half of the 4-Seam Fastballs thrown with the optimal VAA are also thrown in the optimal location

 # 2. PITCHERS

 #### So who is throwing this pitch?
-- Below is the list of pitcher seasons where they threw this 'optimal' 4-Seam Fastball at least 30% of the time that they threw a 4-Seam Fastball from 2019- August 2023
+- Below is the list of pitcher seasons where they threw this 'optimal' 4-Seam Fastball at least 30% of the time that they threw a 4-Seam Fastball
    - This group of pitcher seasons is divided into 2 lists: the ones who threw it effectively, followed by the ones who threw it ineffectively
    - For a pitcher, effective is defined as below the average 4-Seam Fastball wOBA: 0.350
    - At least 600 4-Seam Fastballs thrown to stabilize wOBA